 Take an In-Depth Dive Into Specialized Study with Hands-On Experiences

-Webster University is offering new thematic Study Abroad sessions at three international campuses: Geneva, Leiden and Vienna.
+Webster University is offering new thematic Study Abroad sessions at four international campuses: Athens, Geneva, Leiden and Vienna.

-Two back-to-back sessions – Summer 1 (June 2-27) and Summer 2 (June 30-July 25) – will be offered at each of these vibrant locations.
+Two back-to-back sessions — Summer 1 (June 8–July 3) and Summer 2 (July 6–31) — will be offered at each of these vibrant locations.
 Each four-week session will host thematic programs comprised of a three-credit core course and a one-credit experiential learning course.

 The World’s Smallest Truly Global City